vaishnavi-cse-ds/Reflective-Journal-Assistant/README.md

 # 📓 Reflective Journal Assistant

-A minimalist, calm, and distraction-free generative AI personal journal prompt and reflection assistant built with **Streamlit** and powered by the **Grok API (xAI)** via the OpenAI-compatible endpoint.
+A minimalist, calm, and distraction-free generative AI personal journal prompt and reflection assistant built with **Streamlit** and powered by the **Groq API** via the OpenAI-compatible endpoint.

 ---